boardzilla/boardzilla-docs/docs/introduction/debugging.md

 The history controls in devtools are useful for checking the state at any point in the game's move history.
 You can switch between different points in the game using the 'View' button on each history action.
-While viewing a different point in history, the console object can be used as above to query the game and board states at each step of the game.
+While viewing a different point in history, the console object can be used as above to query the game state at each step of the game.
 You can also press 'Revert' to return the game to a previous state and make different actions.

 As well, the save states in devtools can be used to record and reload various points in your game to test a variety of conditions.
 The save state controls in